Translated points for contactomorphisms of prequantization spaces over monotone symplectic toric manifolds: The constructions

 \subsection{The generating families}

 { }

 In this section, we introduce the generating families from which we will derive our cohomology groups.
-For the sake of completeness, we first recall the general construction of a generating function from a Hamiltonian symplectomorphism of $\C^n$, following \cite{Giv1995}.
+We first recall the general construction of a generating function from a Hamiltonian symplectomorphism of $\C^n$, following \cite{Giv95}.
 We then apply it to the lifts of the previous section.
 Finally, we add the torus action to this construction and come to the notion of generating family.
-In constrast with the aforementioned paper, our generating functions are $\K_0$-invariant, and critical points are related to translated points on $V$, rather than fixed points on $M$.
+In contrast to the aforementioned paper, our generating functions are $\K_0$-invariant, and critical points are related to $\alpha$-translated points on $V$, rather than fixed points on $M$.